 TAKE YOUR DOG TO WORK DAY!

 Pet Sitter’s International’s Take Your Dog To Work Day® (TYDTWDay) was created to spotlight what terrific companions dogs are, and encourage adoptions.
 The annual event encourages employers to experience the benefits and value of pets in the workplace and to support and celebrate the pet community.
-Pet Sitters, animal shelters, and business of all kinds join in this fur-tastic Friday event.
+Pet Sitters, animal shelters, and businesses of all kinds join in this fur-tastic Friday event.

 WHY PETS AT WORK?

 When PSI created Take Your Dog To Work Day® in 1999, PSI President Patti Moran says the day was initially met with skepticism.
-For nearly two decades, however, large, small and mid-sized companies have answered the call, celebrating dogs at work and often also raising money for local pet-rescue organizations and animal shelters.
+For two decades, however, large, small, and mid-sized companies have answered the call, celebrating dogs at work and often also raising money for local pet-rescue organizations and animal shelters.